 The ECU monitors the running of the engine in real-time by using data received from the numerous sensors located around the engine.
 If it detects a problem, then it will turn on the check engine light.

-There are lots of different reasons why the check engine light can come on and there are also lots of reasons why a car can stall.
 When trying to diagnose the problem it’s best to start by looking at any error codes that are stored in the ECU memory.

 Cause 1: A blocked fuel filter

 A common cause of car stalling and a check engine light is a blocked, or partially blocked fuel filter.
 Fuel filters are often serviceable items and should be changed at regular intervals.